TPyrsiocne/mandarin_vocab_builder/readme.txt

 pypython manage.py makemigrations graph_builder
 python manage.py migrate

 *populate tables.
-This builds the character and Word dictionaries and may take a minute or two. * python manage.py shell < scripts/populate_tables.py
+This builds the character and Word dictionaries and may take a minute or two.* python manage.py shell < scripts/populate_tables.py

 *start server*
 python manage.py runserver

-//== using app ==
+== using app ==
 *surf to localhost:8000/mandarin-graph/dashboard/*
 *click "Login"*
 *click "Register" to make a user account and follow directions.
 Once the user account is created the site will take you back to the dashboard page*
 *click "Character Index Page >".
 You may click on characters to see their pages and set them as known or unknown within the context of the just-created user account*
+*each character's page despairs a large image of the character.
+With Pin1yin1 pronunciation and definition under it.

+T